ECB unveils surprise package to shore up euro zone

 "QE was discussed," ECB President Mario Draghi said of the possibility of quantitative easing (QE) - essentially printing money to buy assets.

-"Some of our Governing Council members were in favour of doing more than I've just presented, and some were in favour of doing less.
+"Some of our Governing Council members were in favor of doing more than I've just presented, and some were in favor of doing less.
 So our proposal strikes the mid-road," he said.

 New ECB economic forecasts foresee slower growth this year, of just 0.9 percent, picking up to 1.6 percent in 2015.